-I’m doing a monthly shout-out to a champion Canberra charity to put a spotlight on the vital community-building work done by charities.
+I’m doing a monthly shout-out to a champion Canberra charity or community group to put a spotlight on the vital community-building work done by charities.
 As Shadow Assistant Minister for Charities, I’ve had the opportunity to see the valuable impact of the hard work being done by the sector.
 But charities are struggling at the moment.
 They’ve seen a huge drop in donations, and many have had to cancel fundraising events.
 At the same time, they’re being relied on more than ever.
 Australians are depending on food banks, mental health counselling, family support services and much more.

 Over the past generation, Australia has become disconnected.
 We’re less likely to join organisations, we have fewer friends, and we’re less engaged in sporting and political groups.
-Charities can help build a reconnected Australia, and Canberra Charity Champions is a small recognition of the big work being done in our community.
+Charities can help build a reconnected Australia, and Canberra Community Champions is a small recognition of the big work being done in our community.

-This month's Canberra Charity Champion:
+This month's Canberra Community Champion:

 This month, Canberra Charity Champions is featuring Northside Community Services and the incredible work they’re doing to support vulnerable members of our community.
 Northside Community Services is a community based organisation that provides support for people with a disability, women’s housing and emergency relief and home support, children’s services and transport and social programs for seniors.
 In response to changing community needs due to COVID-19, they’ve focused on helping isolated Canberrans with personal and clinical care, safe medical transportation, essential shopping support, complex case management and client well-being check ins.